Curiosity-org/Gipsy/plugins/rss/docs/user_documentation.md

 # 📰 RSS

-Gipsy offers you the possibility to follow different content sources, from social networks like Youtube or Twitter to simple blogs equipped with an RSS feed system.
+Gipsy offers you the possibility to follow different content sources, from social networks like Youtube or Twitch to simple blogs equipped with an RSS feed system.

 ## Add or remove a feed